carpentries-incubator/reproducible-publications-quarto/_episodes/03-quarto-documents.md

 >> - There are only a few journal titles available.
 >>
 >>  Tips:
 >> - Always check if the template meets the most updated guidelines in the journal website.
-Since the rticles package is maintained by a community, we advise you check their (GitHub page][https://github.com/rstudio/rticles) for more details.
+Since these templates are maintained by a community, we advise you check their [GitHub page](https://github.com/quarto-journals/article-format-template/issues) for more details.
->> - Did not find a particular template?
-You can recommend one to the community or become a contributor!
 > {: .solution}
 {: .challenge}